Stories in this arc:

 And now he was dead.
 She could barely believe it.
 He had been hovering like a shadow on the fringes of her life for so long, it was hard to grasp that he actually wasn’t there any more.
 Granted, he had been older than she, but not that old… and that made her very suspicious.
 Could it have been a mistake?
 Or worse – a ruse?
 Someone in the higher echelons of Section 31 could certainly stage his own death if needed, or convince a doctor to sign a phony death certificate…

 No, she decided.
-She wouldn’t, and couldn’t, believe he actually was dead until she had proof.
+She wouldn’t, and couldn’t, believe he was dead until she had proof.
 She knew where she could most likely get it, but right now, it would have to wait; her precious morning was almost over and her shift was about to start.
 With a sigh, she neatly put her crocheting away.
-Then she got up to put on her uniform jacket, tugged it straight, and left for the Bridge.
+Then she got up and put on her uniform jacket, tugged it straight, and left for the Bridge.

 About an hour and a half into the blessedly quiet shift, Irina did something she seldom did otherwise: She left the bridge in Commander T’Sera’s capable hands and went to her ready-room.
 Sitting down behind her desk, she activated her desktop monitor.

 “Computer?
 Open a secure channel to Starfleet Command, Rear-Admiral Lysia Haro.”